 What their favorite things to do in Vegas and why?

-We hope these unique insights will help you plan your next Vegas vacation and explore some new places!
+We hope these unique insights will help you plan your first or next Vegas vacation!

 Naturally, my first thought goes to food.
 Pizza Rock is a must-do!
 I’d put Cleo at SLS right up there as well.